 It appear that at the time of the events that have rise to the conviction you did not be have a medical marijuana card.
 Accordingly, the act of possessing marijuana at that time was in violation of the law so the conviction will stand.
 The law looks at the particulars of the events at the time they...Read more »

 I was given permission to use his vehicle & he then changed his mind only because he did not believe I was going where I told him.
 I was then sent messages threatening to turn me in for stealing his car.
 I had the car for 50 hrs to go away with family for a weekend.
-I was even allowed to use his...
+I was even allowed to use...
 Read more »

 You can fight any case.
 The likelihood of success varies based on the evidence available.
 You should promptly consult an experienced criminal defense attorney to review and evaluate your case.
 There are many factors to consider.
-For example: the police don't have to see you drive, it could be...Read more »
+For example: the police don't have to see you drive, it could...Read more »

 There is nothing that prohibits an estate attorney from representing a person in a criminal matter.
 However (and this is a BIG however), would you let a heart surgeon operate on your brain, saying that a surgeon is a surgeon?
 I would not recommend it.
 Just as with any service you are seeking,...Read more »